 It’s so terrifying to think that our loved one doesn’t believe we’re good enough, or that he or she won’t be there for us.
 These fears can — and do — intensify arguments with huge amounts of energy.

 Learning to recognize and redirect this energy is the key to getting out of the demon dialogs.
 A gentle focus on one’s own emotions stops them from making matters worse, and can help couples begin to heal.

 How to See Below the Surface of an Argument

 To get down to the primary feelings, we have to spend time with the fear of not being loved or not being good enough.
 It’s hard to do because it’s so terrifying.
-This is where therapy or a Hold Me Tight workshop can help each partner feel safe enough to look, and learn gentler words for what they find.
+This is where therapy or a Creating Connection workshop can help each partner feel safe enough to look, and learn gentler words for what they find.

 It helps to take a deep breath.
 Drop inside.
 Think: “Why does this bother me so much?
 So this situation is really getting to me.
 What do I think it means about how I’m valued?”

 Let these answers guide your next questions: “Is this about the dirty counter today, or does this have roots from my past?
 Is a tidy room important because I was punished as a kid for being messy?
 Or do I need to know my partner is tuned into what’s important to me?”

 After each of you cools down, ask to talk together about what you’re feeling.
 Speak FOR the anger or fear, rather than FROM it.
 For example: “When I saw the dirty counter today, a lot of strong feelings came up, and I think I’m figuring out what it’s about.
 Could you hear me out?”
 Softer words help your partner to listen more closely than angry words do, like: “You screwed up again!”

 Being able to speak for your feelings on a specific issue may sound like this: